Memory Usage(At least some of this section may still be a bit preliminary...)

 For details on seeing how much of that memory is free/available, that is often simply figured out by subtracting the amount of used memory from what is available in total.

 For details on how much memory is used, see the section on memory usage.

 - [#swapsize]: The ideal swap/page (file/partition) size

 - No universal answer

 This is a topic where there may be quite a few different opinions by experienced technicians.
-These opinions are often stringly held, and uninformed.
-Mark Russinovich of Sysinternals, which is an organization that made programs like Process Explorer and got bought out by Microsoft, discussed the page file size in this article: Pushing the Limits of Windows: Virtual Memory.
-After discussing some details about the “paging file” in Microsoft Windows, he had this to say:
+These opinions are often strongly held, and uninformed.
+Mark Russinovich of Sysinternals, which is an organization that made programs like Process Explorer and which got bought out by Microsoft, discussed the page file size in this article: Pushing the Limits of Windows: Virtual Memory.
+After discussing some details about the “paging file” in Microsoft Windows, including details about types of memory limitations called the “commit limit” and “commit charge”, Mark Russinovich had this to say:

 Perhaps one of the most commonly asked questions related to virtual memory is, how big should I make the paging file?
 There’s no end of ridiculous advice out on the web and in the newsstand magazines that cover Windows, and even Microsoft has published misleading recommendations.
 Almost all the suggestions are based on multiplying RAM size by some factor, with common values being 1.2, 1.5 and 2.
 Now that you understand the role that the paging file plays in defining a system’ commit limit and how processes contribute to the commit charge, you’re well positioned to see how useless such formulas truly are.

 Perhaps the most correct answer is that memory gets handled differently by different operating systems.
 Seeking a single and universal answer that correctly works on all computers, and which everyone agrees upon, seems like a quest that is quite unlikely to provide joyous results.